Generating HAR files and analyzing web requests

 Purpose

-HAR is the short form for HTTP Archive format, which tracks all the logging of web browser's interaction with a site.
+HAR is the short form for HTTP Archive format, which tracks all the logging of a web browser's interaction with a site.

 HAR files can be a requirement for troubleshooting issues specifically for problems listed below:

-• Page rendering : incorrect page format, missing information
+• Page rendering: incorrect page format, missing information

 Before you begin